 About Me

-My name is Liton Majumdar, and I am a faculty member in India's first interdisciplinary School of Earth and Planetary Sciences (which brings together Astrophysics, Planetary Science, and Earth Science under one roof) at the National Institute of Science Education and Research in Bhubaneswar, Odisha, India, where I lead the Exoplanets and Planetary Formation Group.
-My research interests are at the interfaces of Observational Astrophysics, Molecular Astrophysics/Astrochemistry, and Exoplanetary Science - primarily focused on understanding how exoplanets form and evolve by studying protoplanetary disks, planet formation, and planetary atmospheres.
-I am also interested in the application of machine learning, especially in developing and deploying deep learning techniques for the detection and characterization of exoplanets using large observational datasets or grids of theoretical models.
+My name is Liton Majumdar, and I am a faculty member at India’s first interdisciplinary School of Earth and Planetary Sciences (SEPS) — a unique hub that brings together Astrophysics, Planetary Science, and Earth Science under one roof — at the National Institute of Science Education and Research (NISER) in Bhubaneswar, Odisha, India.
+I lead the Exoplanets and Planetary Formation Group, where we explore the exciting frontiers of how planets are born and how they evolve.

 Next